Highfivery/zero-spam-for-wordpress/readme.txt

 * No captcha, spam isn't a users' problem
 * No moderation queues, spam isn't a administrators' problem
-* Advanced behavior detection engine able to dynamically block threats
+* Behavior detection engine able to dynamically block threats
 * Integrates with global IP reputation providers
 * Allows admins to block IPs temporarily or permanently
 * Geolocation integration to track where threats are coming from